Introduction to sample preparation

 The microscope is not magical, without a good sample, you won't have images that are suitable for image analysis, but a good design of your experiment could save you a lot of time and money.
-Here, I just want to highlight some important point that have to be taken into account when you prepare your sample.

 1. Choice of the coverslip